 Participants are required to be present during at least two thirds of the classes.

 Students' performance in the exam, presentations, and discussions in class will be assessed in terms of critical reflection and application of lessons learned according to scientific standards.
 These lessons learned include notably theory on economic geography and other social sciences, empirical methods, academic writing and critical analysis of innovation and development policy-related questions.
 The lecturer will be available to answer students’ methodological questions.

-The following literature list provides recommended sources to familiarize students with the primary conceptual foundations of the course.
+The following literature list provides sources (relevant for the exam) to familiarize students with the primary conceptual foundations of the course.
 Detailed reading assignments will be distributed among students after registration.